 Why do employees dislike corporate training videos?
 We’ve all seen great videos that keep us engaged thanks to compelling visuals and relevance, indicating that corporate training videos may not be engaging or helpful enough.
 As it turns out, employees actually want more training.
 One study of more than 4,000 workers found that almost three quarters feel restricted from fulfilling their full potential due to a lack of professional development.
 Couple that with our psychological preference for moving pictures and graphics when consuming content, and the need for effective corporate training videos becomes evident.
 Effective, of course, is the key phrase in that last sentence.
 How can you make sure that the content you produce to educate your employees is actually beneficial and successful?

 - Understand the Medium.
 Where will your employees watch the video?
 Will they engage with the video online or as part of an in-person training session?
 Are they likely to watch the video on their work computer, or on a mobile device?
 Each answer to these questions should guide exactly how your training video is set up to ensure maximum engagement.

 - Focus on Effective Visuals.
-Don’t think of your training videos simply as moving, digital PowerPoint presentations.
+Don’t think of your training videos as moving, digital PowerPoint presentations.
 Instead, look to maximize the capabilities of the medium.
 Use animated graphics and supporting visuals to increase variability.

 - Ensure High Video and Audio Quality.
 Ultimately, the technical quality of your video will make a significant difference in its success.
 The audio should be clear, and the volume should be consistent.
 Meanwhile, the video resolution matters just as much in making sure that your intended training message gets across clearly.

-#2: Understand Your Production Options
+2. Understand Your Production Options

-Given the above best practices, one thing is clear: to create an effective corporate training video, you cannot simply use the unedited footage.
-It requires careful planning, shooting, and editing in order to ensure that your audience actually pays attention and comes away with new knowledge and skills for their job.
+Given the above best practices, one thing is clear: to create an effective corporate training video, you cannot simply use unedited footage.
+An effective corporate training video requires careful planning, shooting, and editing in order to ensure that your audience is engaged and comes away with new knowledge and skills for their job.
 To get to that point, you have a number of options in order to secure successful corporate training video production.
 Here are the three most common ways organizations produce videos:

-- In-house professional production.
-If your organization has an internal videography professional or department, this could be your most natural fit.
+- In-house professional production If your organization has an internal videography professional or department, this could be your most natural fit.
 Professional production that is completed entirely in-house will require significant shooting and editing expertise.
 But if that expertise is available, it is likely to result in a high-quality corporate training video.

-- Direct production using a personal recording device.
-Finally, you might be able to simply use your own software and technology to record a corporate training video.
+- Direct production using a personal recording device Finally, you might be able to use your own software and technology to record a corporate training video.
 This option makes the most sense either for small businesses who might not have the resources for external production, or for simple videos that only require capturing software to get the message across.
 However, a lack of quality could potentially compromise the success of this option.

-#3: Ensure SCORM Compliance
+3. Ensure SCORM Compliance

-Finally, you have to make sure that any corporate training video you produce works with the software you use to distribute it to your employees.
+Finally, you have to make sure that any corporate training video you produce works with the software you use to distribute to employees.
 In most cases, that will be your Learning Management System software, which means that your videos have to be SCORM-compliant.
 To convert your content into SCORM compliant material, check out our eLearning tool that does just that - Scormify!
 SCORM, short for Sharable Content Object Reference Model, is a set of standards that guides e-learning content.
 It is part of the Advanced Distributed Learning Initiative, a US government program designed to help organizations improve their training opportunities and methodologies.

 Start Making Stellar Corporate Training Videos Today!

 Ultimately, the best corporate training videos allow you to convey the core piece of information you need to get across in an engaging, visual way.
 They offer the basis for a better way to train your employees, improving their skills in a way they actually enjoy.
 And once you have built your videos, why not find an LMS that can help you distribute them?
 Knowledge Anywhere provides the perfect solution for incorporating videos into your corporate training strategy, enabling your workers to become better employees through better professional development.

 Learn how you put education at the center of your organization with these great articles and resources.